 The Fortuner features a ride that is refined, but not as refined as the Montero Sport.
 The Everest, even with its 20-inch wheels make for an even smoother experience.
 None of the cars here are buttery-smooth though, so expectations must be set accordingly.

 Comfort is hands down the Everest.
 It remains as soft, if not softer than its rivals even with 20-inch wheels.
-That’s an achievement in itself.
+That’s an achievement in itself, but at the time of this article writing, the Fortuner is still not tested and it also comes with a new multi-link rear suspension.

 All models for the 2020 model year now come with Apple CarPlay and Android Auto.
 The competition here switches to the driver aids more minute details.